 The Graduate School has specific requirements for students planning to pursue a concurrent second degree while enrolled in a graduate degree program (see Dual Degree Requirements page).
-They include the Dual Master's Degree Program, the Master's/Professional Degree Program, and PhD/Professional Doctorate Degree Program.
+They include the Dual Master's Degree Program, the Master's/PhD Degree Program, the Master's/Professional Degree Program, and PhD/Professional Doctorate Degree Program.
 The Master's/PhD Degree Program is intended for students pursuing degrees in two different graduate programs.
 MA-SLP students interested in pursuing a dual degree program with one of the degree programs housed outside of the Department of Speech and Hearing Science should consult with their academic advisor before contacting the Graduate School.

-NOTE: Modification to the student's academic plan and possible implications for funding should be considered before the decision to pursue a second degree is finalized.
+Note: Modification to the student's academic plan and possible implications for funding should be considered before the decision to pursue a second degree is finalized.